jakulley/HoyerHoppesDev/readme.md

 Transpose:

 semitone transposition, like you get with many other quantizers.
 Accepts v/oct, and wraps back around past 1v, so it will work as expected with the entire range of your keyboard.
+If you are modulating transpose or prioShift with non-v/oct sources (e.g. an lfo) it is recommended that you scale them to fit a -1 to 1v range.

 Prio-shift: